Johanna Ray

 Johanna Ray is an American casting director and film producer, sometimes credited as "Joanna Ray".
 She has been nominated for five Artios Awards, and won once in 1990.
 She has worked with Quentin Tarantino, David Lynch, Julia Roberts, and Nicolas Cage, among others.

 Personal life

-Born as Johanna Bennett, she met the late Aldo Ray in 1959 in the UK but her father, a general in the British army, initially refused permission for her to travel with Ray to the States.
-They married in 1960 to 1967, when the marriage ended in divorce.
+Born as Johanna Bennett, she met the late Aldo Ray in 1959 in the UK, but her father, a general in the British army, initially refused permission for her to travel with Ray to the States.
+They were married from 1960 to 1967, when the marriage ended in divorce.
 They had two children, Paul and Eric (an actor best known for Twin Peaks).